February Frenzy has finally slowed down after an action-packed few weeks.

 Gary Ernst reaches milestone

 While the Mountain View postseason ended rather quickly in a blowout second-round loss to Desert Vista, Toros coach Gary Ernst still added another impressive accomplishment to his prestigious career.
-In a first-round victory over Rincon, Ernst captured his 775th coaching victory, which surpassed Tucson Sahuaro’s Dick McConnell for the most all-time in Arizona history.
+In a first-round victory over Rincon, Ernst captured his 775th coaching victory, which surpassed Tucson Sahuaro’s Dick McConnell for the most all-time in Arizona history (although the career records of both men include coaching stops out of state).
 Ernst has been a head coach since 1974, and the vast majority of his victories have come with the Toros in the past 24 seasons.
 He is 775-293 in his career.
-Ernst missed a week of the regular season with a blood clot in his leg but returned to the bench soon after and looks to have several good coaching years left.
+Ernst missed a week of the regular season with a blood clot in his leg, but returned to the bench soon after and looks to have several good coaching years left.

 Hamilton holds on to make history